BeTomorrow/styled-tagged-text/README.md

 ### Properties

 - `removeUnknownTags`: By default, tags with no associated style are treated and displayed as text.
 Setting to _true_, tags are always removed from the text.
+- `tagsStyle` : A record of style.
+Keys correspond to the tag name.
 - All `Text` (`span` on web) properties.

 ### React component